Contents

 Pesticides are known to cause severe environmental problems, especially in the aquatic environment.
 This phenomenon is more pronounced during the dry season, because during this period, the dilution capacity of the water systems is low, thus increasing the risk of high concentrations of toxic chemicals.
 Moreover, the dry season is often the critical period for many animals, especially fish and birds [1-2].
 Water pollution by pesticides enters aquatic environment mostly through run offs from agriculture activities.
 These can lead to fish mortality, reduced fish productivity or elevated concentrations of undesirable chemicals in edible fish tissue, which are detrimental to the health of humans consuming these fishes [3-4].

 Analysis of blood is important in the field of fisheries research, especially in the area of toxicology, health management and environmental monitoring [5].
 Haematological parameters are very critical indices used in assessment of physiological changes in fish when compared to the control values.
 These alterations depend on species, age, sex and exposure of fish to diseases [6].
 In warm-blooded animals, changes in the blood parameters of fish, which occur because of injuries or infections of some tissues or organs, can be used to determine and confirm the dysfunction or injuries of the latter (organs or tissues).
 [7].
-However in fish, these parameters are more related to the response of the defensive mechanism in fish.
+However, in fish, these parameters are more related to the response of the defensive mechanism in fish.
 Although the defensive mechanisms of fish to xenobiotics have been investigated, it is obvious that species differences of these mechanisms exist.
 Thus, evaluation of leucocytes in response to contaminants is crucial in toxicological studies in fish.

 One of the important leucocytes commonly assessed in fish is lymphocytes.
 A lymphocyte is one of the subtypes of white blood cell or differential counts in a vertebrate's immune system [8].
 Lymphocytes include natural killer cells (which function in cell-mediatedcytotoxic innate immunity), T cells (for cell-mediated, cytotoxic adaptive immunity), and B cells (for humoralantibody-driven adaptive immunity).
 They are the main type of cell found in lymph, which prompted the name "lymphocyte”.
 Lymphocytes are the key effectors cells of adaptive immunity [9].
 For activation, lymphocytes require exposure to self and non-self antigens in the context of major histocompatibility complex (MHC) molecules.
 Antigen–MHC complexes are presented to lymphocytes on the surface of antigen presenting cells [10].